acozine/ansible/docs/docsite/rst/plugins/docs_fragment.rst

 Docs fragments allow you to document common parameters of multiple plugins or modules in a single place.

-.. _enabling_shell:
+.. _enabling_docs_fragments:

 Enabling docs fragments
 ----------------------

-You can add a custom docs fragment by dropping it into ???? should be collections-based.
+You can add a custom docs fragment by dropping it into a ``doc_fragments`` directory adjacent to your collection or role, just like any other plugin.

 .. _using_docs_fragments:

 Using docs fragments
 --------------------

 Only collection developers and maintainers use docs fragments.
-For more information on using docs fragments, see . . .
-Link to existing dev page.
+For more information on using docs fragments, see :ref:`module_docs_fragments` or :ref:`docfragments_collections`.

 .. seealso::